dell/csm-docs/content/docs/csidriver/features/unity.md

 The attribute `storageCapacity.enabled` in `values.yaml` can be used to enable/disable the feature during driver installation using helm.
 This is by default set to true.
 To configure how often driver checks for changed capacity set `storageCapacity.pollInterval` attribute.
 In case of driver installed via operator, this interval can be configured in the sample file provided [here.](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_unity_v280.yaml) by editing the `--capacity-poll-interval` argument present in the provisioner sidecar.

-**Note:**
->This feature requires kubernetes v1.24 and above and will be automatically disabled in lower version of kubernetes.

 ## Dynamic Logging Configuration

 ### Helm based installation